Errors on site when testing with WP_DEBUG

 There is no other reason why they would have declined this software from inclusion other than they don’t like competition with their flagship plugin, Askmet.

-Entire Security Service Suite centred around an easy 3D Captcha that provokes deduction skills to solve it.
+Entire Security Service Suite centered around an easy 3D Captcha that provokes deduction skills to solve it.

 So here is what I have done.
 I have removed all features in which involve iframes.
 I have additionally added a “Allow Testing” option in the control panel that when checked will allow the CAPTCHA to be shown, otherwise it will not display.